iTwin/object-storage/README.md

 ### Running Tests
 - `rush test` command runs unit tests for all packages that have unit tests.
 The tests should pass with no additional setup.
 - `rush test:integration` command runs integration tests for packages that have them.
 Please see the `IntegrationTests.md` files for instructions specific to each package.

+## Usage examples

+There are two main ways how to consume the storage packages in applications -
+  1. Loading them using the provided dependency injection mechanism.
+This option utilizes `inversify` framework and allows injecting configured storage classes into other application components.

+  [Integration test setup](tests/object-storage/src/StorageIntegrationTests.ts) also demonstrates this workflow

+  1. Using the provided classes/interfaces directly and managing their creation manually.